Attribute Plugins

 </div>

-Multiple checkbox input values can be assigned to a signal by predefining it as an array.
-So in the example below, $foo
+Multiple input values can be assigned to a single signal by predefining the signal as an array.
+So in the example below,

 is set to ['bar', 'baz']